TimboKZ/Rammy/Modules.md

 # Snippets

 Snippets are standalone TeX files that are either too small or too specific to be templates.
-These could contain definition of new shorthand commands or package configurations.
+These could contain definitions of new shorthand commands or package configurations.
 They are meant to be added to an existing TeX file using the `\input{...}` command.

-> More information on snippets will be added at a later date.
+Note that snippets should **always** be valid TeX files - they are added to other TeX files by path, Rammy does no extra pre-processing.
+If some snippet in your module isn't a valid TeX file your users won't be able to compile their documents.